‘Aurora Australis or Sylvia howling’ – Sylvia Fell photographed in 1891, Charles Fell album; Alexander Turnbull Library Ref: PA1-q-075-22-1

 Many of the other photographs are of domestic scenes – indoors and outdoors; as well as family group photographs and houses, mostly in the Nelson area.
 The album is inscribed to Alice Blake from Charles and Edith Fell, January 1892: “In loving remembrance of old times, St John’s, Nelson, N.Z.”
 The cover is plain except for the initials ‘N Z’.

-One of the houses which features is called ‘Fairfield’ and this image shows it at Christmas Day 1887; and another house is faintly labelled ‘107 Willis Street, House of Walter Fell, surgeon’.
+One of the houses which features is called ‘Fairfield’ [the house built for Arthur Atkinson in Nelson] and this image shows it at Christmas Day 1887; and another house is faintly labelled ‘107 Willis Street, House of Walter Fell, surgeon’.
 (107 Willis Street, Wellington is now the site of the Duke’s Arcade, although the numbering may have changed over the years – interestingly, Willis/Boulcott Streets seem to have once housed a number of doctors.)

 Left: Fairfield; Right: Walter Fell house, Ref: PA1-q-075-10-1